Decoding the BJP’s stellar performance with Dr. Sandeep Shastri

 How much of a factor did leadership play in the elections?

 It was a big issue.
-The BJP candidates canvased for votes in the name of the Prime Minister.
+The BJP candidates canvassed for votes in the name of the Prime Minister.
 One of every three who voted for the BJP said that they would have voted differently had Modi not been the prime ministerial candidate.